 Important Treatment Program Options

-Inpatient addiction treatment is considered the “gold standard” of substance abuse treatment for the comprehensive, uninterrupted care it provides patients.
-The residential nature of the program removes the patient from the environment where he or she may have become prone to drug use and all but eliminates the risk of relapse since addictions cannot be perpetuated on the premises.
-Everything about the comprehensive nature of care sets up patients for success upon leaving treatment.
+There are a number of different addiction treatment program options available.
+Inpatient addiction treatment is considered the “gold standard” of substance abuse treatment for the comprehensive, uninterrupted care it provides.
+The residential nature of the program removes the patient from their current environment and reduces the risk of relapse.
+Everything about the nature of care enables patients to be successful when they leave treatment.

-Outpatient addiction treatment is another option, and offers many of the same therapeutic addiction care options provided by inpatient facilities but with a “trust factor” build in.
-Patients are expected to remain clean and sober on their own, and may be drug tested to ensure the integrity of the program.
+Outpatient addiction treatment is another option.
+This care offers many of the same therapeutic addiction care options provided by inpatient facilities but is dependent on the patient’s honesty.
+Patients are expected to remain clean and sober on their own.
+Individuals may be drug tested to ensure the integrity of the program.

-- A good attitude pays dividends.
+- A good attitude is essential.
 Those individuals who maintain a positive mental attitude during addiction treatment report the highest levels of success.
 Like anything in life, the more an individual puts into their own recovery, the more they will get out of it.

 - Family plays a role in addiction treatment.
 In many addiction recovery programs, an individual’s family will play a key role.
 Family members may be asked to attend specific family counseling where they will learn how to help their loved one maintain sobriety and also have a forum for discussing the trust issues that have arisen as a result of the individual’s addiction.

 - Addiction treatment is not just for celebrities and the wealthy.
-If one were to watch only the evening news or read gossip magazines, it would be easy to think that celebrities are the only ones who ever enter into alcohol and drug rehab.
-But the fact is that addiction treatment treats everyone the same.
+Addiction treatment treats everyone the same.
 When an individual walks through the doors of the facility, nobody receives star treatment over anyone else.
-And advances in insurance and employee benefit coverage mean that these life-saving programs are available to more people.
+And advances in insurance and employee benefits coverage mean that these life-saving programs are available to more people.